nebari-dev/nebari-docs/docs/docs/tutorials/dask-nebari-setup.md

 ### Nebari & Dask integration

 Nebari uses [dask-gateway](https://gateway.dask.org/) to expose auto-scaling compute clusters automatically configured for the user, and provides a secure way to managing dask clusters.

-We will discuss in detail the pre-defined configuration in later sections of this tutorial.
+Dask consists 03 main components `client`, `scheduler` and `workers`
+- We as the end user interact with the client, client interacts with both scheduler (sends instructions) and workers (collects outcomes)
+- The scheduler is midpoint between the workers and client, tracks metrics and coordinate workers.
+- The workers are the threads/processes that executes computations.

 ### Starting a dask cluster on Nebari